Coronavirus: Cadiac MRI service update

 - detect the build-up of plaque and blockages in blood vessel.

 - evaluate the heart anatomy, pump function, heart valve function and vascular blood flow both before and after surgical repair of congenital cardiovascular disease in children and adults.

-- a modern large bore 1.5T scanner, combining the latest digital technology with a more comfortable experience for patient and higher throughput
+- two modern large bore 1.5T scanners, combining the latest digital technology with a more comfortable experience for patient and higher throughput

-- over 3,000 clinical CMR scans performed a year
+- Over 5000 clinical CMR scans performed a year

 - emergency slots for inpatients available five days a week